j1wen/UniAnimate-DiT_rsc/README.md

 ```
 CUDA_VISIBLE_DEVICES="0" python examples/unianimate_wan/inference_unianimate_wan_720p.py
 ```
 About 36G GPU memory is needed.
-After this, 81-frame video clips with 1280x720 resolution will be generated:
+After this, 81-frame video clips with 1280x720 resolution will be generated.

 Note: Even though our model was trained on 832x480 resolution, we observed that direct inference on 1280x720 is usually allowed and produces satisfactory results.